CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/fhir2bff.md

 `--no-source-info` removes those copies while retaining mapped BFF fields and semantic Phenopacket biosample data.

+mCODE is detected from canonical `meta.profile` URLs.
+Detected profile names, the mCODE canonical URL, and the supported version `4.0.0` are recorded under `info.fhir.profiles.mcode`.
+This annotation is emitted only when mCODE profiles are present.

 ## Current Boundaries

 The current profile does not read FHIR XML, Bulk Data NDJSON, or live FHIR server endpoints.
 Resources without an implemented first-class mapping remain in provenance.
-Arbitrary extensions, profile-specific slices, encounter-level grouping, and terminology-server expansion are outside the current mapper.
+Beyond the documented mCODE stage rule, arbitrary extensions, profile-specific slices, encounter-level grouping, and terminology-server expansion are outside the current mapper.

 See the [FHIR R4 guide](fhir) for input constraints, commands, interface availability, and memory behavior.